elchs/LetoDBf/Readme.txt

  or if you application need to connect to multiple !
 LetoDBf server, check detailed params of leto_Connect() in: 7.1

+ If you need to make more source changes specific for LetoDBf, you may like to encapsulte them:
+     #ifdef RDDLETO_CH_
+        ... special for Leto
+     #endif
+ to keep your source portable for usage without LetoDBf.

       5.1.2 building your application

  Hopefully you did not set the second param of: DbUseArea( , cDriver, ... ) or used the "VIA" option of the "USE command": then remove cDriver for all WA to be used with LetoDBf.
+ This will make your application portable to also other RDD as LETO, as the default RDD can be easy determined at program start by setting: RDDSetDefault( "XXXX" ), e.g. "DBFCDX".
+ A successful login to the server sets the default RDD to "LETO".

  Most easy and highly recommended is to build your app for LetoDBf by using "letodb.hbc" for hbmk2.
  You can include it into your project HBP by adding it in an extra line, or use it at command line:

       hbmk2 yourapp[.prg|.hbp] letodb.hbc

- It automates for you the following steps:
+ It automatize for you the following steps:
- .) add LetoDbf library and include paths
+ a) add LetoDbf library and include paths for the linking process
- a) request for the LetoDBf RDD driver, else manually must be set outside the main() procedure:
+ b) request to link the LetoDBf RDD driver, else it must be set manually outside the main() procedure
       REQUEST LETO
- b) includes the header file: "rddleto.ch", else it must be done manually in every of your PRG:
+ c) includes the header file: "rddleto.ch", else it must be done manually in every of your PRG:
       #include "rddleto.ch"
+      or
-    or by using the <-u+> option for Harbour:
+      it can be done by using the <-u+> option for Harbour: -u+rddleto.ch
-      -u+rddleto.ch
+ d) same as for c) includes the header file: "leto_std.ch"
- c) set the switch "-mt" to link your application with LetoDBf client library with multi-thread support.
+ e) set the switch "-mt=yes" to link your application with LetoDBf client library with multi-thread support.
-    Further an internal, additive idletask is activated, if your application is build with '-mt'.
- d) links the "rddleto" client lib
+    Further an internal, additive idletask is activated, if your application is build with '-mt'. and at end links the "rddleto" client lib functions called in your source into the executable.

- Then there are two ways to open a DBF table at the server, THE **very recommended** because portable way is using a initially leto_Connect().

-      IF leto_Connect( "//192.168.5.22:2812/" ) < 0
-         Alert( "Can't connect to server ..." )
-         QUIT
-      ENDIF

- For detailed parameters info of leto_Connect() see: 7.1

        5.1.3 successful connected to server